Aeroluna/LunaCoopMod/README.md

 ### Stetmann

+- Added P4: Friend 'Til the End
+  - Advantage:
+    - Recycled units are spawned on Gary.
+    - Lovable Little Rascals affects all recyclable units and triples the amount of remnant dropped.
+  - Disadvantage:
+    - Recyclable units life reduced by 30%.
+    - Recycling units has a cooldown.

+Units constantly get recycled back to the frontline, but in return, they die a lot easier.

+- Buffed P3 to no longer make Mecha Infestors unavailable.

+Felt very arbitrary to make Infestors unavailable.
+Why were Mecha Infestors specifically targeted?

 - Added Salvage ability to Stetellites.
   - Refunds Deploy Stetellite charges if possible.
 - Changed Deactivated Stetellites to be selectable.